symfony/recipes/README.rst

 This repository contains "official" recipes for Composer packages endorsed by the Symfony Core Team.
 For contributed recipes, see the `contrib repository`_.

+See `RECIPES.md`_ for a full list of recipes that live in this repository.

 Creating Recipes
 ----------------